coderefinery/manuals/chat.md

 (chat)=
 # CodeRefinery Zulipchat

 The [CodeRefinery zulipchat](https://coderefinery.zulipchat.com) is where our primary discussion, planning, and action takes place.
-Many things are announced only via zulipchat.
-This is a public chat and everybody is welcome to join, no invitation needed, and we explicitly invite anyone to give ideas in any thread.
+Many things are announced only via Zulipchat.
+This is a public chat and everybody is welcome to join, no invitation needed, and we explicitly invite anyone to give ideas in any stream or topic.

 The chat is a joint community of CodeRefinery (teaching), NordicHPC (infrastructure), and Nordic-RSE (usage and software), which are other Nordic projects about scientific computing which share some of the same people.
 Together, we have a network of all aspects of modern scientific computing.

-Unlike Slack, zulipchat is very heavily threaded, and it is easy to follow along without being active all the time.
-Respond within the topic (=thread) that is relevant, or make a new thread.
-Sometimes you can find old threads to revive.
-Don't worry, everything is flexible and you'll quickly learn by watching (and don't worry about going wrong).
+Unlike Slack, zulipchat is very heavily threaded, and one can follow along without being active all the time.
+Respond within the topic (=thread) that is relevant, or make a new topic.
+Sometimes you can find old topics to revive.

 ## Streams